A Growing Worldwide Impact

 Asset-Based Community Development

-Starting in 2012, Episcopal Relief & Development refined its vision and strategy to a method called Asset-Based Community Development.
-This model of development affirms gifts and talents that people already possess, while facilitating solutions rather than directing them.
-The method produces community-driven solutions that are sustainable, empowering people to improve their own lives.
+In 2012, Episcopal Relief & Development began incorporating the Asset-Based Community Development approach into all of its work.
+This model of development affirms the gifts and talents that people already possess, facilitating solutions rather than directing them.
+This method supports community-driven strategies that are sustainable, empowering people to improve their own lives.

-Today, all of Episcopal Relief & Development’s programs follow an integrated model, implemented through a network of partnerships to support initiatives that:
+Today, all of Episcopal Relief & Development’s programs follow an integrated model, implemented through a network of partnerships.

-- Realigned and expanded program focus areas to address cross-cutting themes such as gender equality, micro-finance, disaster risk reduction and climate change
+The organization has also realigned and expanded its program focus areas to address cross-cutting themes such as gender equality, micro-finance, disaster risk reduction and climate change.

 75 Years of Healing a Hurting World